 This program is one that enables teachers and students alike to prepare presentations.
 When used effectively, PowerPoint can really enhance teacher presentations and the overall comprehension of students.
 It is a program that allows teachers to present their lessons in a more dynamic way than simply lecturing and writing on the blackboard.

-PowerPoint has become very popular in education as well as the business world because it's easy to learn and widely available.
-It provides the ability to show different types of media, including images, sounds, and animations.
-This enhances students' abilities to retain what they're taught, especially those who are visual learners.
-The teacher can focus on the classroom rather than spending time writing on a board, because the text is already there.
-It also helps students take accurate notes.
-TeacherTechToolkit explains some ways that PowerPoint can be a great convenience and time saver for educators.
-Dr. Alice Christie's Using PowerPoint in the Classroom is a good resource for learning how and why to use it.
+PowerPoint has become very popular because it's easy to learn and widely available.
+It provides the ability to equip your presentations with different types of media - including images, sounds, animations, and much more.
+This enhances the students' abilities to retain what they're being taught, especially those who are visual learners.
+Teachers can focus on the class and interacting with the students instead of writing on a board, because the text and the entire presentation is already there in the form of a PowerPoint file.

 PowerPoint is not just for the teachers though, another way to use PowerPoint in an educational setting is to have the students create their own presentations.
 This is a great way to teach them how to use visual aids while working on their presentation and public speaking abilities.